DiasDevils/PythonVproject/README.md

 [Visit My Website](https://pythonvproject.onrender.com/)

 ## Disclaimer:
-This project used the Code Institute student template for deploying my third portfolio project using Python command-line.
+1. This project used the Code Institute student template for deploying my third portfolio project using Python command-line.
 The last update to the template file was: **May 14, 2024**.
+2. This application is not all comprehensive.
+There is more development to be done.
+Due to the scope of this project and time constraints I am satisfied with the current development and features which satisfy the project goals.

 ## Content
 * Purpose